How to Create a Timeless Coastal Home

 • Has it been relevant over time?

-If it is easy to use a few pieces to update an existing look, then it is adaptable.
+If it is easy to use a few home decor items to update an existing look, then it is adaptable.
 Simple finishes are always more timeless than ornate or overly rustic.
 Has this design feature appeared throughout history?
 One that comes to mind is white subway tile.
-It’s a simple and classic shaped finish that stands the test of time.
-If you’ve seen design elements time and time again, rest assured these elements are time tested and more of a classic.
+It’s a simple and classic-shaped finish that stands the test of time.
+If you’ve seen design elements time and time again, rest assured these elements are time-tested and more of a classic.

 coastal decor